Clubs across the country eye last minute deals as the summer transfer window closes at midnight this evening

 Cliftonville have also added to their squad by bringing in Portadown defender Reece Jordan who worked with assistant manager Gerard Lyttle at Northern Ireland youth level.

+Meanwhile, Linfield’s pursuit of a defender was rewarded as Scottish native Euan East penned a deal until the end of the season at Windsor Park.

-Glenavon have loaned out Bobby Deane to Institute, Jamie Doran to Annagh United and Marc Matthews to Knockbreda, whilst Coleraine teenage talent Luca Doherty has joined Limavady United on a season-long loan.
+Glenavon have loaned out Bobby Deane to Institute, Jamie Doran to Annagh United and Marc Matthews to Knockbreda, whilst Coleraine teenage talent Luca Doherty has joined Limavady United on a season-long loan, with Ronan Wilson also leaving for H&W Welders on a permanent basis.